 - Keep the grill away from overhanging tree branches and other things that could catch on fire.

 General Safety Tips

 - Use plenty of sunscreen.
 If you are boating, sitting on the beach, lounging in the backyard, or in any place where you have more than normal sun exposure, lather on sunscreen.

 - Do not let young children use public restrooms alone.
 The minor inconvenience of accompanying them far outweighs the slim chance that something bad could happen to them if left alone.

 - Drink plenty of water.
-It is easy to become dehydrated when involved in activities or just being outside in the sun.
+Becoming dehydrated when involved in activities or just being outside in the sun is easy.

 - Use good hand-washing techniques when using public restrooms.
 Viruses spread quickly and can quickly make you very sick.

 - Be careful in the water.
 The Centers for Disease Control and Prevention (CDC) reports that 10 people a day drown in the U.S. Almost 100 percent of those deaths could have been prevented.

-- If boating, rafting, tubing or just swimming in the lake, wear life vests.
+- Wear life vests for boating, rafting, tubing, or swimming in the lake.